 The Gulf of Mexico Program Partnership developed the Gulf Guardian awards as a way to recognize and honor the businesses, community groups, individuals, and agencies that are taking positive steps to keep the Gulf healthy, beautiful and productive.
 The Gulf Guardian Award exemplifies what the Gulf of Mexico Program is all about: innovative solutions that come about when we pool resources and look for creative ways to positively impact our quality of life and economic well-being.

 The first Gulf Guardian Award winners were recognized in 2000.
-Every year since, a first, second and third place award are given in seven categories:
+This year, a first, second and third place award were given in five categories:

 - Civic/Non-Profit Organization